-In F2017, County Fair partnered with a supplier and designed a 2.8 million litre per day tertiary water treatment plant for the second largest poultry processing facility at Astral, County Fair Hocroft.
-The water treatment plant utilises an aqua mobile ultrafiltration and reverse osmosis technologies to provide County Fair with potable water for reuse in production.
+In F2017, County Fair partnered with Proxa to develop a reverse osmosis water treatment plant for the second largest poultry processing facility at Astral, County Fair Hocroft.
+The water treatment plant utilises Proxa's Aquamobile ultrafiltration and reverse osmosis technologies to provide County Fair with potable water for reuse in production.
 The reverse osmosis water treatment plant was commissioned in October 2017.